ClusterHQ/flocker/CONTRIBUTING.rst

     Issues that can't be worked on because they are waiting on some other work to be completed.
     This is indicated by a ``blocked`` label.

-Backlog
-    Issues we don't expect to do in the release.
-    These issues don't have any particular category label.

 You can see the current status of all issues and pull requests by visiting https://waffle.io/clusterhq/flocker.